Range Rover Sport review

 Whichever way you look at it, the Range Rover Sport is a big, powerful four-wheel drive car that will cost a lot of money to run.
 However, thanks to the aluminium chassis, Land Rover has slimmed the Range Rover Sport down and the SDV6 diesel returns a combined economy of 37.7mpg and CO2 emissions of 199g/km.

 The price of a Range Rover Sport is around £51,000, which makes it almost £20,000 cheaper than the standard Range Rover.
 Like its bigger, more expensive brother, the Range Rover Sport is expected to hold on to its value well.
-Thanks to the generous amount of standard kit that Land Rover fits to the Sport, its price shouldn't be driven up too high by accessories, despite there being plenty of them on the options list.
+As you’d expect, there are plenty of options to choose from, but the Sport is so well-equipped as standard that you’re unlikely to want to add extra kit.